 - a.
 The memorial may not exceed 6,500 words on 8-1/2 x 11-inch pages, with one-inch margins at top, bottom, left, and right.
 Footnotes do count toward the word limit.
 Deductions will be taken if the memorial is over the word count.
 [Note: Most word processing programs can provide you with a word count.
 Make sure you select the option to include the footnotes in the word count.] - b.
-The memorial must be typed and double-spaced.
-A team does not violate the double-spacing requirement by properly including written material that is single spaced, such as a block quote. - c.
+The memorial text, including any footnotes, must be typed in 12-point Arial, Calibri, or Times New Roman font and double-spaced.
+A team does not violate the double-spacing requirement by properly including written material that is single spaced, such as a block quote or point heading. - c.
 Each memorial must include the following sections, in the order listed: front cover page, table of contents, index of authorities, questions presented, statement of jurisdiction, statement of facts, summary of argument, argument with point headings, conclusion, signature block, and affidavit (see Addendum A, included at the end of these rules). - d.
-The following sections do count toward the word limit: statement of facts, summary of argument, argument with point headings, and conclusion. - e.
+The following sections do count toward the word limit: statement of facts, summary of argument, argument with point headings, and conclusion.
+As noted above, footnotes do count toward the word limit. - e.
 The following sections do not count toward the word limit: front cover page, table of contents, index of authorities, questions presented, statement of jurisdiction, signature block, and affidavit. - f.
-Limit on Use of Authorities: In memorials, teams may not use any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after October 13, 2023.
+Limit on Use of Authorities: In memorials, teams may not use any case issued, order decided, or actions that affect the status of any treaty (for example, signature, accession, ratification, entry into force) after October 14, 2024.
 [Note: This limitation does not apply to oral arguments.] - g.
 Citations: All citations must conform to the most current version of either The Bluebook: A Uniform System of Citation or the ALWD Guide to Legal Citation.
 Teams from outside the United States should make a good effort to comply with proper citation format.

 h.
-Identification: To facilitate anonymous grading, names of the team members and the school they represent must not appear on the memorial.
-Names of the team members and the school they represent should appear only on the affidavit (see Addendum A), which must be submitted as a separate file in the same email as the original memorial.
+Identification and Affidavit: To facilitate anonymous grading, names of the team members and the school they represent must not appear on the memorial.
+Names of the team members and the school they represent should appear only on the affidavit (see Addendum A).
+Each team must submit the required affidavit (see Addendum A) as a separate file in the same email with the original memorial.
+(See Rule E(4)(f)-(g) below for additional information.)